TheCarsonWest/nerd-emoji/python/Recursive Function Design.md

 **Key Components:**

-* **Base Case:**  A condition that stops the recursion.
+* **Base Case:**  A condition that stops the [[Recursion]].
 Without a base case, the function will call itself infinitely, leading to a `RecursionError`.
 This is crucial for preventing stack overflow.

 * **Recursive Step:** The part of the function that calls itself, usually with a modified input that moves closer to the base case.